Jori Finkel

-Jori Finkel (born October 15, 1970) is an American writer and editor who specializes in contemporary art.
-She is best known for analyzing the inner workings of the art market and for chronicling the Los Angeles art scene during its expansion at the beginning of the 21st century.
+Jori Finkel (born October 15, 1970) is an American writer, editor and educator who specializes in contemporary art.
+She is best known for chronicling the Los Angeles art scene during its expansion in the first decades of the 21st century.

-She is currently a contributor to The New York Times from Los Angeles and the L.A. correspondent for The Art Newspaper.
+She is currently a contributor to The New York Times from Los Angeles and the West Coast correspondent for The Art Newspaper.

 Background

 Finkel graduated summa cum laude with a B.A. in English from Columbia University in New York and earned her M.A. in English and Comparative Literature at Stanford University.
-She studied the history of the avant-gardes at Stanford.
+She studied the history of the avant-gardes in a doctoral program at Stanford.

 She married Michael Benjamin Lubic on Sept.
 14, 2008 on a sailboat in the Santa Monica Bay.

 She told an interviewer from Zocalo Public Square that her introduction to the art world occurred in college when she worked for the Columbia Bartending Agency in New York—she bartended for Julian Schnabel parties at the Mary Boone gallery.